 Your query letter is a very important element of your marketing process.
 But the best query letter in the world won’t help you - unless you have a solid list of magazines to pitch your stories to.

 I call these "distribution lists".
-You can also think of them as magazine lists or sales lists.
+You can also think of them as magazine lists or sales leads.
+For the purpose of this post, I'll simply refer to them as distribution lists.

 I won’t try to sugar-coat it, but compiling your magazine lists is a time-consuming process.
 Some of your longer lists will take days, even weeks to compile.